ymxlzgy/commonscenes/README.md

 After obtaining object meshes, run `compute_mmd_cov_1nn.py` to have the results.
 ## Acknowledgements
-If you find this code useful in your research, please cite
+If you find this work useful in your research, please cite

 ```
 @article{zhai2023commonscenes,